Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Abstract

 \section{Abstract}

-{ The holographic phenomena of pole skipping have been studied in the presence of scalar-Gauss-Bonnet interaction in four-dimensional Anti-de Sitter-Schwarzchild black hole background.
-Pole skipping points are special points in phase space where the bulk linearised differential equations have multiple ingoing solutions.
-Those special points are claimed to be connected to chaos.
-In this paper, we initiated a novel study on understanding the response of those special points under the application of external sources.
+{ The holographic phenomena of pole-skipping have been studied in the presence of scalar-Gauss-Bonnet interaction in a four-dimensional Anti-de Sitter-Schwarzchild black hole background.
+In this paper, we initiated a novel study on understanding the response of those pole-skipping points under the application of external sources.
 The source is identified with the holographic dual operator of the bulk scalar field with its non-normalizable solutions.
-We analyze in detail the dynamics of pole skipping points in both sound and shear channels, considering linear perturbation in bulk.
+We analyze in detail the dynamics of pole-skipping points in both sound and shear channels, considering linear perturbation in bulk.
 In the perturbative regime, characteristic parameters for chaos, namely Lyapunov exponent and butterfly velocity, remain unchanged.
-However, the diffusion coefficient has evolved non-trivially under the external source. }
+However, the momentum values of the pole-skipping points in various modes are found to be affected by the scalar source.
+Further, the diffusion coefficient has been observed to evolve non-trivially under the application of external sources. }

-\section{Introduction}
+\section{Introduction:}

 Chaos, at the classical level, explains various macroscopic phenomena of hydrodynamics from a microscopic viewpoint.
 These phenomena are local criticality, zero temperature entropy, diffusion transport, Lyapunov exponent, and butterfly velocity.
 At the quantum level, chaos is similarly essential to studying those phenomena \cite{Gu:2016oyy, Patel:2016wdy, Grozdanov:2018atb}.
 Recently, chaos in many body systems has drawn tremendous interest.
-It can be observed from the energy density two-point function.
-Since the holographic tools have an extensive advantage in studying those two-point functions from gravity theory, nowadays, the AdS/CFT correspondence \cite{Maldacena:1997re, Aharony:1999ti} is being used to describe the chaotic behavior in many-body quantum system \cite{Blake:2017ris, Blake:2018leo, Blake:2019otz, Blake:2021hjj}.
-However, using the holographic description, the microscopic behavior of quantum chaos was first established in \cite{Grozdanov:2017ajz}.
-The two-point energy density function can be described with the four-point out-of-time-ordered correlator(OTOC).
+The AdS/CFT correspondence \cite{Maldacena:1997re, Aharony:1999ti} gives a better insight into the relation between the physics of black holes and quantum chaos.
+Generally, to measure quantum chaos, the \textit{out of time-ordered correlation}(OTOC) function has been proven to be a good tool in gravitational theories \cite{Shenker:2013pqa, Shenker:2014cwa}.
+The chaotic behaviour of a system can be described with the four-point OTOC,